 Most of our clients require legal services to gain knowledge of their legal rights and options for protection.
 Our staff attorneys and legal advocates provide assistance on critical family law matters, including restraining orders, divorce, child custody and visitation, paternity, child and spousal support, and limited attorney representation.
 YWCA also conducts mobile legal clinics for low-income victims of domestic violence throughout San Diego County.

 Supportive family services are central to the effectiveness of our Becky’s House domestic violence programs.
 Essential resources and support, such as those highlighted below, allow survivors to move beyond their trauma and achieve their long-term goals.

 In addition to philanthropic support from the community, the Becky's House domestic violence programs are funded in part by the US Department of Housing and Urban Development (HUD) and the California Governor's Office of Emergency Services (Cal OES).

-The YWCA of San Diego County does not discriminate on the basis of race, color, religious creed, sex (including pregnancy, childbirth, or related medical condition), national origin, ancestry, age, physical disability, mental disability, medical condition, HIV/AIDS status, family care status, veteran status, marital status or sexual orientation (heterosexuality, homosexuality, and bisexuality) or any other basis protected by State or Federal laws.
-When necessary, YWCA also makes reasonable accommodations for disabled clients.
+YWCA of San Diego County does not discriminate on the basis of race, color, religious creed, sex (including pregnancy, childbirth, or related medical condition), national origin, ancestry, age, physical disability, mental disability, medical condition, HIV/AIDS status, family care status, veteran status, marital status, sexual orientation, gender identity, or any other basis protected by state or federal laws.
+When necessary, YWCA also makes reasonable accommodations for clients with disabilities.